 Before we get to where, a little bit about the image itself and what actually happened that fall in 1621.
 The painting was done around 1912 by artist Jean Leon Gerome Ferris.
 Ferris was born in Philadelphia in 1863.
 He produced this painting as part of a series of 78 depictions of important moments in American history which he called “The Pagent of a Nation,” the largest such compilation of artwork.

-There are a few inaccuracies.
-The Native Americans, most notably, are depicted in the garb of the Plains tribes.
+As for some of the details, it’s problematic that Ferris depicted the Native Americans in the garb of the Plains tribes.
 This was a common error in artwork of the time…people were more familiar with the Plains tribes than they were with the eastern woodland Native Americans of centuries earlier.
-The Pokanokets who participated in the first Thanksgiving dressed rather differently and did not wear the stereotypical feathered headdresses.
-And the house in the background isn’t quite right, but it’s certainly better than the log cabins shown in most artwork of that era.
-The Pilgrims did not build log cabins.
+The Wampanoag who participated in the first Thanksgiving dressed differently and did not wear the stereotypical feathered headdresses.
+Also, there really ought to be more Native Americans.
+According to Winslow’s account, there were about 90 Wampanoag and roughly 50 English at the celebration.

 Edward Winslow wrote letters to associates back in England, some of which were compiled and published in 1622 as Mourt’s Relation (so called because the publisher in London was a George Morton, sometimes known as George Mourt).
 It was, essentially, a publicity piece meant to attract more colonists to Plymouth.
-Winslow’s description of the first Thanksgiving in 1621 is the best primary source available on the subject (Bradford wrote about it as well, and his paragraph is also an invaluable source, but written many years after the fact).
+Winslow’s description of the first Thanksgiving in 1621 is the best primary source available on the subject (Bradford wrote about it as well, and his paragraph is also an valuable source, but written many years after the fact).
 As Winslow describes it:

 Our harvest being gotten in, our governor sent four men on fowling, that so we might after a special manner rejoice together after we had gathered the fruit of our labors.
 They four in one day killed as much fowl as, with a little help beside, served the company almost a week.
 At which time, among other recreations, we exercised our arms, many of the Indians coming amongst us, and among the rest their greatest king Massasoit, with some ninety men, whom for three days we entertained and feasted, and they went out and killed five deer, which they brought to the plantation and bestowed upon our governor, and upon the captain, and others.
 And although it be not always so plentiful as it was at this time with us, yet by the goodness of God, we are so far from want that we often wish you partakers of our plenty.

-What you had in 1621 was a celebration on the part of the English settlers that they had survived their first year and managed, with the help of the Pokanokets, to raise a successful harvest.
-It probably took place in September 1621, although the exact month is not mentioned.
-There were approximately 50 settlers in Plymouth at the time and about 90 Pokanokets attended.
-So this was no small celebration.
+They did not call it a “thanksgiving.”
+That term was in their vocabulary but such events were religious observances–days of prayer and fasting.
+What took place in the fall of 1621 was a celebration on the part of the English settlers that they had survived their first year and managed, with the help of the Wampanoag, to raise a successful harvest.
+It was probably inspired by the traditional English harvest festivals rather than any religious tradition.
+The exact month is not mentioned but the event likely took place in September 1621.
+With roughly 140 participants, this was no small celebration.
+There was no one table around which they all gathered, as shown in some depictions.
 And it took place over the course of three days with hunting, feasting, military drills and games.

-So, when you consider where this all took place, given the size of the celebration, I suppose it happened all throughout the village of Plymouth.
-There was no one table at which they all gathered.
+So, when you consider where this all took place, given the size of the celebration, it likely happened all throughout the village of Plymouth.
 The first street built by the English settlers, along which they constructed their primitive houses, is now known as Leyden Street in downtown Plymouth.
 At the head of Leyden Street is Town Square.
 This is the street recreated at the living history museum, Plimoth Plantation, as it appeared in the 1620s.